mydataglobal/bylaws/README.md

 ## 10.2 Extraordinary General Meeting

-An extraordinary general meeting is held if it is decided upon in a general meeting; in case the Board deems it necessary; or if at least one-tenth (1/10) of the members, or 100 members, whichever is smaller, request it in writing to discuss a named issue.
+An extraordinary general meeting is held if it is decided upon in a general meeting; in case the Board or Steering Committee deems it necessary; or if at least one-tenth (1/10) of the members, or 100 members, whichever is smaller, request it in writing to discuss a named issue.

 ## 10.3 Notice of General Meetings